 Restricted Cash: In accordance with the Act, retailers contribute a fee to a fidelity fund upon acceptance as a retailer for the OLC.
 The fund is used to cover losses the OLC may incur due to misfeasance, nonfeasance, or malfeasance of retailers and to contract for investigations, reviews, or audits.
-At the end of any fiscal year, the OLC must transfer to the OELTF any amount in the restricted fidelity fund which exceeds the budgeted expenses from the fund for the next fiscal year plus \$500,000.
-At June 30, 2013, and 2012 no amounts were available for transfer as net proceeds.
-During fiscal years 2013 and 2012, \$140,375 and \$28,710, respectively, was used to reimburse the OLC for retailer accounts that were delinquent and in collection status and for the retailer application fees.
+At the end of any fiscal year, the OLC must transfer to the OELTF any amount in the restricted fidelity fund which exceeds the budgeted expenses from the fund for the next fiscal year plus \$750,000 and \$500,000 for fiscal years 2014 and 2013, respectively.
+At June 30, 2014 and 2013, no amounts were available for transfer as net proceeds.
+During fiscal years 2014 and 2013, \$35,400 and \$140,375, respectively, was used to reimburse the OLC for retailer accounts that were delinquent and in collection status and for the retailer application fees.
 Receipts from retailers in collection status are deposited back to the fidelity fund.
 The fidelity fund is held in a separate account and appears in the accompanying statement of net position as restricted funds and expendable restricted net position.